Nanopublication/nanopub-java/docs/getting-started/setup.md

 # Setup instructions

-The tool is released to Maven central as Maven artifact and Docker image.
+The tool is released to Maven central as a Maven artifact and Docker image.
 There is also a CLI available.

 ## :package: Install from Maven Central